Category Archives: Hotel Carlyle

 That was like my training ground.
 It was like going to school.
 Experimenting.
 Jimmy Bishop used to let me work in the studio, work on the board.

-Daryl Hall of Hall & Oates got his start at Arctic with the blue-eyed soul group the Temptones
+Daryl Hall of Hall & Oates got his start at Arctic with the blue-eyed soul group the Temptones.

 Arctic released its last record in 1971.
 Around the same time, Jimmy Bishop disappeared, and to this day nobody knows whether he’s dead or alive.

-The site of Artic Records is a stop on my walking tour, “North Broad Street: Then and Now.”
+The site of Arctic Records is a stop on my walking tour, “North Broad Street: Then and Now.”
 We will take a stroll down North Broad on Saturday mornings in October.
 To be added to the mailing list, send your contact info to greenbookphl@gmail.com.

 Before 1964, Jazz Musicians Traveled While Black